vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/06_Mantra_and_Sanskrit_the_Language_of_the_Gods.md

 Sanskrit Ê is a soft-R as in the English word ‘macabre’.
 Its long form Ë is the same but held longer.
 In chanting the alphabet, however, the vowel-R sounds are usually rendered by the sounds ri and rã, though with the soft r–sound.
 In Sanskrit pronunciation in South India, ê is more commonly pronounced ru and in North India, it is commonly pronounced re.

 The Sanskrit Ä is a soft-L as in the English word ‘table’.
 The long vowel-Å is the same sound held longer.
 In chanting the alphabet, however, they are usually rendered by the sounds lri and lrã , though rendered with a soft and liquid pronunciation.
 These long forms are rarely found in actual words but do serve to fill out some mantric correspondences.
 They do not occur in many Sanskrit and Hindi fonts for this reason.
 Sanskrit recognizes two special sounds in the field of the vowels that are actually the seeds of other sounds.
 They represent two distinct manners of vibrating or closing the vowels and the throat.
-The aæ and aâ vowels are seeds of the M and H-sounds.
+The aṁ and aâ vowels are seeds of the M and H-sounds.
 They can follow after any vowel but as letters of the alphabet are written with an antecedent short-A vowel and classified among the vowels.

-Aæ, called Anusvara or the ‘means of resonance’, consists of drawing the vowel sound down into the throat, then nasalizing the vowel sound, and finalizing closing it with a lip sound of ‘mmm’.
-This is the sound that we find at the end of mantras like Oæ.
-It is generally transliterated as an æ with a dot on top \(sometimes at the bottom\).
+Aṁ, called Anusvara or the ‘means of resonance’, consists of drawing the vowel sound down into the throat, then nasalizing the vowel sound, and finalizing closing it with a lip sound of ‘mmm’.
+This is the sound that we find at the end of mantras like Oṁ.
+It is generally transliterated as an ṁ with a dot on top \(sometimes at the bottom\).

 Anusvara is often represented as the English letter-M, though it is more complex.
 It is like the seed of the M-sound, and as M is the last of all the Sanskrit consonants, Anusvara carries the power of all the consonants with it.
 Sometimes it is represented as the letter ‘ng’ in English, owing to its vibration in the throat, though this is not strictly correct either.
 It can actually stand for any of the Sanskrit Na or Ma sounds in consonant combinations.